Hansmu/dynamodb-tutorial/README.md

 The only way to get rid of extra partitions is to re-create the table.

 ### DynamoDB Indexes

+It is good to have a string as a partition key, but not required.
+Also, it's good to have a number as a sort key, but again, not required.

+Since local secondary indexes can only be defined on create time, then it's good to spend a considerable amount of time thinking about what use cases would be required.

 #### Primary key
 Each item in a table is uniquely identified by a primary key.
 The primary key definition must be defined at the creation of the table, and